Ajay-Chopra/chess-ai/README.md

 ```
 By default you are playing as the uppercase pieces.
 Simply enter your move and the program should handle it from there!

+##### Using the Jupyter Notebook
+If you desire a more elaborate chessboard representation and you have jupyterlab installed, you can use the
+chess.ipynb file.
+We can use an SVG component to display the board like so: